-A Performing Arts Troupe Designed to Serve Churches, Schools, and Community Groups:
+We are An Acclaimed Performance Outreach Team Designed to Serve Churches, Schools, and Community Groups

 To book our group, click here!

-Julia Cappadona is 16 years old, and has been a Christian her whole life.
-Homeschooling since fifth grade, Julia became involved with AWIP three years ago, starting with workshops and moving up to the Main Stage productions since “The Wiz.”
-She has performed in choir for four years as well as multiple productions with Good Company Tutorials.
+Julia Cappadona is 17 years old, and has been a Christian her whole life.
+Homeschooling since fifth grade, Julia became involved with AWIP four years ago, starting with workshops and moving up to the Main Stage productions since “The Wiz.”
+She has performed in choir for five years as well as multiple productions with Good Company Tutorials.
 She received vocal training from FSPA, and also participated in Glee Club.
 She enjoys reading, playing soccer, and being with friends.
-This will be her second year of Salt+Light, and she is excited to continue to use her love of music and acting to spread the Word of God.
+This will be her third year of Salt+Light, and she is excited to continue to use her love of music and acting to spread the Word of God.

 Gabby Distefano loves music, reading, and sports.
-She has been involved with A Work in Progress for a little over a year now and has grown to love it very much.
+She has been involved with A Work in Progress for a little over two years now and has grown to love it very much.
 Gabby is a classically trained pianist that has been playing for about a decade now, but she enjoys picking up some modern and jazz songs here and there.
-She is 15 years old and has been homeschooled for almost four years and this is her first year of Salt + Light.
+She is 16 years old and has been homeschooled for almost five years and this is her second year of Salt + Light.
 Gabby is very excited to bring energy to the group and spread God’s love.

-Graham Wilson has been homeschooling since the first grade, and has been serving at A Work in Progress for over 3 years.¿ At A Work In Progress, Graham worked on the¿ backstage crews for Annie, The Wiz, and Alice in Wonderland, and Mary Poppins.
-Graham also participated in a staged reading of The Crucible and Little Women, as well as performing in White Christmas.
+Graham Wilson has been homeschooling since the first grade, and has been serving at A Work in Progress for over 4 years.
+At A Work In Progress, Graham worked on the backstage crews for Annie, The Wiz, Alice in Wonderland, and Mary Poppins.
+Graham also performed in White Christmas and Newsies.
 Graham attends House of Bread Community Church in Taunton, MA and has been a Christian all his life.
 Graham serves his church by running the light system and helping with media.